How To Reduce The Pandemic Impact On Employees

 Offer Social Opportunities & Mental Health Counseling

 Why set up a chat for socialization?
-Employees were used to having close friendships with each other pre-pandemic, they connect anymore if they do not see each other or only get to speak about work-related business.
+Employees were having close friendships with each other pre-pandemic.
+But they can’t connect anymore because of pandemic impact on employeees.
+They do not see each other or only get to speak about work-related business.

 Encourage employees to engage in social activity, and be more receptive to mental health needs.
 Every business should have a mental health representative in the company to act as a go-to person for those struggling.

 Eye Tests to Measure Pandemic Impact on Employees